adityachatterjeedev/adityachatterjeedev.github.io/_posts/2025-06-09-optimizers-from-gradient-descent-to-momentum.md

 ### Mini-batch Gradient Descent

 In practice, we interpolate between the extreme cases of vanilla Gradient Descent (where every datapoint is used in every iteration) and SGD (where only one datapoint is used in each iteration) by using "mini-batches".
 At every iteration, the gradient terms are computed for a small number (like 64, or 128) of randomly chosen points, with the average of those gradients used to compute the step.
 Mini-batches are typically chosen to be powers of 2 (e.g., 32, 64, 128) because memory access patterns and buffer allocations on GPUs are optimized for powers-of-2 sizes, enabling more efficient use of hardware resources.
 These sizes are also large enough to leverage data parallelism on modern training hardware.
-When properly implemented, this decreases the variance in each iteration, improving convergence stability and the speed of training, at the cost of almost zero computational overhead.
+When properly implemented, mini-batches reduce the variation of updates, improving convergence stability and the speed of training, at the cost of almost zero computational overhead.

 ## SGD with Momentum